Personal Development

 “Because that, when they knew God, they glorified him not as God, neither were thankful…”

-Understanding: Ingratitude is the root of spiritual drift - thankfulness keeps us close to God.
+In plain words: Ingratitude is the root of spiritual drift - thankfulness keeps us close to God.

 Questions people ask about this topic